jarenadams21/art-walk/README.md

     * User action logging in db, used for time branch on profile Timestamping with Firebase
     * Ensure all dynamic handling is migrated
         i.
-Connect user profile updates to collection in db, not auth
+Connect someone's profile updates to collection in db, not auth